-In spite of the value, with all of the new smart speakers and displays coming onto the market, you might be staring at your Home Mini and thinking to yourself, “I wish I had a smart display,” or even “I wish I went with an Amazon Echo instead.”
+In spite of the value, with all of the new smart speakers and displays coming onto the market, you might be staring at your Home Mini and thinking to yourself, “I wish I had a smart display,” or even “I wish I had gone with an Amazon Echo instead.”

 If you’re thinking about swapping out your Home Mini for one of Google’s larger smart speakers or displays or for another brand of device entirely, you can get a few bucks in cash or trade-in value out of your device.
 You’ll need to factory reset your device first though.
 This guide includes information on how to factory reset your Google Home Mini, as well as info on how to sell or trade in your mini smart speaker.